-Category Challenge Water pollution The lack of acceptable sanitation in the rural areas of the municipality continuous to undermine the right of the communities to have good health.
-The existing rivers and ponds are being contaminated and that on its own poses a serious threats.
-Deforestation and fire Communities continue to deforest and destroy the natural resources.
+Category Challenge Deforestation and fire Communities continue to deforest and destroy the natural resources.
 Bylaws The lack of adequate environmental bylaws continues to undermine the importance of the environment in the municipal area.
 Awareness Lack of knowledge by communities on how to conserve nature and take care of the environment.